Search

 • The rigging capacity specified in the rigging-rating chart.

-(d) The multiple lift rigging assembly must be rigged with members:
+(d) You must rig the multiple lift rigging assembly with members:

 • Attached at their center of gravity and maintained reasonably level;